Candy and Confectionery Gummy Candy Recipes

 Make-Ahead and Storage Suggestions

 When making this recipe, be sure to plan your time accordingly.
-The candy mixture requires at least four hours to set in the pan (I like to let it set overnight), plus an additional 1-2 days to crystallize and develop its signature crunchy coating.
+The candy requires at least four hours to set in the pan (I usually allow mine to rest overnight), plus an additional 1-2 days to crystallize and develop its signature crunchy coating.

 Other candy recipes you might enjoy: